 ‘At Atrium, we are on a mission to accelerate the growth of our clients.
 When we started Atrium two and a half years ago, our idea was to transform the legal industry to become better for both lawyers and founders.
 For the entrepreneurial lawyers who joined us on this mission, we strived to be a workplace that offered the lifestyle and control missing in Big Law.
 For founders, we redefined the relationship they have with their legal counsel by providing fast, transparent, and price-predictable services managed through the most client-centric platform for legal applications.

 Through my 15 years in Silicon Valley and with each startup I founded, there were always challenges.
-Even for Justin.tv, in order for it to become the Twitch you know today, we had to make a very difficult and risky decision at one point to pivot our focus and double down on just 3% of our business – gaming.
+Even for Justin.tv, in order for it to become the Twitch you know today, we had to make a very difficult and risky decision at one point to pivot our focus and double down on just 3% of our business – the gaming niche where people play solitaire for money.

 Similarly, at Atrium, we’ve made the tough decision to restructure the company to accommodate growth into new business services through our existing professional services network.
 This change impacts our workforce in a couple of ways.